beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 **Overview:** *Stanford University // June-September 2014 // 12 weeks of study // 6 hours per week // [Coursera link](https://www.coursera.org/course/ml)*
 **Difficulty:** *Easy*

-Half a year ago at [Bottlenose](http://bottlenose.com) I was shifting more from a Software Architect role to a Data Scientist role, and therefore spending more time on Machine Learning problems.
+Half a year ago at [Bottlenose](http://bottlenose.com) I was shifting from primarily a Software Architect role to more of a Data Scientist role, and therefore spending more time on Machine Learning problems.
 So I thought it was valuable to refresh my knowledge in this particular domain.
 Besides reading up on some study books I decided to enroll in the Stanford Machine Learning course, which presented a nice overview with some basic programming exercises.
 Topics included (as listed on the Coursera page):

 - Supervised learning (parametric/non-parametric algorithms, support vector machines, kernels, neural networks).
 - Unsupervised learning (clustering, dimensionality reduction, recommender systems, deep learning).
-- Best practices in Machine Learning (bias/variance theory; innovation process in machine learning and AI)
+- Best practices in Machine Learning (bias/variance theory, innovation process in machine learning and AI).

-Given that I was already very familiar with these topics, combined with an excellent presentation by the instructor [Andrew Ng](https://www.coursera.org/instructor/andrewng), it may not be a surprise that I found the course easy to follow and the programming exercises not hard to implement with only the (frequent) annoyances of coding in Matlab.
+Given that I was already very familiar with these topics, combined with an excellent presentation by instructor [Andrew Ng](https://www.coursera.org/instructor/andrewng), it may not come as a surprise that I found the course easy to follow and the programming exercises not hard to implement with only the (frequent) annoyances of coding in Matlab.

-It felt good to revisit all the topics in the course, which presented me once again the wide variety of Machine Learning approaches and techniques.
+It felt good to revisit all the topics in the course, which presented me once again with the wide variety of Machine Learning approaches and techniques.
 Perhaps in hindsight other specialized courses on Machine Learning on a more graduate level would have been more worthwhile.
 However, I don't regret my time spent on this course as it never hurts to go back to the basics once in a while.
 Additionally, as this was my first online course, it was a great way to get started with Coursera and familiarize myself with this new educational format.
 And after finding out that it worked really well for me, I instantly signed up for a lot of other (more specialized) courses.

 #### Algorithms: Design and Analysis, Part 1